 Our compulsory purchase solicitors provide expert and cost effective legal advice to promoters and objectors on all aspects of the CPO and DCO process.

-We have advised on compulsory acquisitions under the Highways Act 1980, the Pipelines Act 1962, the Transport and Works Act 1992 and the Crossrail Act 2008.
+We have advised on compulsory acquisitions under the Highways Act 1980, the Transport and Works Act 1992 and the Crossrail Act 2008.
 We have also acted for a number of landowners petitioning against the High Speed Rail (London - West Midlands) Act 2017.

 We have experience of advising promoters including: